Log Siding: Cabin Log Siding Options, Cost & Manufacturers

 Many manufacturers including those listed sell directly to the public.
 Before you order from a distant supplier, check for log siding available locally that will reduce or eliminate shipping costs.
 Menards has an excellent selection of Meadow Valley log cabin siding in Western red cedar, white pine, spruce and fir.
 Most other building supply and home improvement stores offer log siding through special order only.

-- EverLog Systems produces fiber cement fake log siding in round and hand-hewn profiles in various dimensions
+- EverLog Siding produces fiber cement fake log siding for homes in round log and hand-hewn profiles in various dimensions.
+Everlog siding cost per square foot ranges between $14 and $18.

 - Old Kentucky Logs manufactures whole log siding in a hand-hewn profile

 These companies sell directly to the public.
-You can also order engineered cement log siding from most building supply stores.
+You can also order engineered fiber cement siding from most building supply stores.

 - Faux Panels produces vinyl log siding in Cypress, Spice, Maple and Smoke colors